Welcome to the website of the

 southernmost, westernmost, and easternmost tips of the mainland), then

-be started and finished in one go; that would transform a journey that
+be started and finished in one go; that would have transformed a

 should be enjoyed into one to be endured.
-Neither is it creating
+Neither did it create

 suggestion would be to walk the Four Points by whatever route seems

-Part of this project is to write books which describe
+Part of this project has been to write books which describe

 the walk but